necat101/Chronos-CLGCM/README.md

 > This version introduces **gradient checkpointing**, a technique that significantly reduces the memory required during training and fine-tuning, making it possible to train larger models or use larger batch sizes on hardware with limited VRAM.
 >
-> 1.  **Train with Less Memory:** 📉 By enabling the new `--gradient-checkpointing` flag during `train` or `finetune` modes, Chronos will intelligently trade some computational overhead for substantial memory savings.
+> 1.  **Train with Less Memory:** 📉 By enabling the new `--gradient-checkpointing` flag during `train` or `finetune` modes, Hierarchos will intelligently trade some computational overhead for substantial memory savings.
 Instead of storing all intermediate activations for the backward pass, it recomputes parts of the HRM's reasoning steps, drastically lowering the peak memory usage.
 This is particularly beneficial for the deep computations performed by the HRM.
-> 2.  **Accessibility:** ✅ This feature makes training Chronos more accessible on consumer-grade GPUs or systems where memory capacity was previously a bottleneck.
+> 2.  **Accessibility:** ✅ This feature makes training Hierarchos more accessible on consumer-grade GPUs or systems where memory capacity was previously a bottleneck.

 ### 📢 **Major Update in v0.7.0: Hugging Face `datasets` Integration & HRM Compute Note**

 > This version significantly expanded dataset compatibility by integrating the Hugging Face `datasets` library and clarified the computational cost of the HRM's reasoning process.
 >
-> 1.  **Load Datasets from Anywhere:** 🌍 Chronos can now directly load and process datasets from the **Hugging Face Hub** or local paths using the `datasets` library.
+> 1.  **Load Datasets from Anywhere:** 🌍 Hierarchos can now directly load and process datasets from the **Hugging Face Hub** or local paths using the `datasets` library.
 This adds support for numerous formats like **CSV, Parquet, JSON, Arrow**, etc., beyond the original JSONL support.
 New command-line arguments (`--hf_dataset`, `--hf_dataset_config`, `--hf_dataset_split`, `--text_column`, `--prompt_column`, `--completion_column`) allow specifying the dataset, configuration, split, and relevant text columns.
 > 2.  **Clarified HRM Training Cost:** ⏱️ Added notes explaining how the HRM's iterative convergence (`--max_h_steps`, `--max_l_steps`) directly impacts **training speed and compute requirements**.
 Higher step limits allow for deeper reasoning but increase training time significantly compared to fixed-depth architectures.

 ## About The Project

 The field of AI has been dominated by a paradigm of unprecedented scale, yet fundamental limitations in today's Transformer models are becoming apparent.
 The path to Artificial General Intelligence (AGI) may not be paved with scale alone.
-Chronos challenges this paradigm by focusing on **architectural intelligence**.
+Hierarchos challenges this paradigm by focusing on **architectural intelligence**.

 This project introduces a novel hybrid model where a deep reasoning engine operates within a dynamic, lifelong learning memory environment.
-Chronos is conceived not merely to process information, but to **think, learn, and remember** in a cohesive, integrated, and human-like manner.
+Hierarchos is conceived not merely to process information, but to **think, learn, and remember** in a cohesive, integrated, and human-like manner.

 ## Core Concepts

-Chronos is built on two revolutionary, brain-inspired pillars:
+Hierarchos is built on two revolutionary, brain-inspired pillars:

 🧠 **Titans Architecture (The Cognitive Substrate)**
 A sophisticated, multi-tiered memory workspace that enables dynamic, lifelong learning.
 It learns *what to remember* based on the principle of "surprise," and its memory slots are now structured with timestamps and source metadata, allowing for sophisticated, context-aware queries.